xuhongxu96/depreduce/README.md

 To mitigate this issue, we detect file changes by SHA256 instead of the timestamp.
 This is feasible because we don't just touch the file but modify the file using custom touchers.
-And in this way, we can ensure the modified files are truly changed.
+And in this way, we can ensure the touched files are truly changed.

 Nevertheless, it can miss some dependencies too.
 When archiving a static library depending on other static libraries, it won't actually package those